Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 ## The History

-`Note: This section is for events or statements leading up to Appelbaum's resignation which may be relevant.`
+`Note: This section is for relevant events or statements leading up to Appelbaum's resignation.`

 ### Early Life